By Colin Such

-The previous issue of stamps, the 1883-4 lilac and green series, was not popular with the public, as the colours were dull.
-Postal clerks did not like the fact that postmarks often covered the denomination and as several different denominations were of the same colour and fairly similar in design it was difficult to know that the correct denomination stamp had been used on the envelope.
+The previous issue of stamps, the 1883-4 lilac and green series, was not popular with the public because the colours were dull.
+Postal clerks did not like the fact that postmarks often covered the denomination and, as several different denominations were of the same colour and fairly similar in design, it was difficult to know that the correct denomination stamp had been used on the envelope.

-Regrettably, the collection was not for sale, as he was still adding to it and hoped to competitively exhibit it at some stage in the future.
-However I was able to tell him about an item coming up for sale in our December 1st 2010 auction, which could be sensibly added to his collection.
+Regrettably, the collection was not for sale as the gentleman who owned it was still adding to it and hoped to competitively exhibit it at some stage in the future.
+However, I was able to tell him about an item coming up for sale in our 1st December 2010 auction, which could be sensibly added to his collection.

-Back then, it was not the policy of the Post Office to issue stamps as frequently as they are issued these days, but nevertheless a new series would be deemed essential on the death of a monarch.
-De la Rue were the printers being used by the Post Office at the time and one of the ideas they put forward was to replicate the designs of the Jubilee issue, but replace the head of Victoria with that of Edward.
+Back then, it was not the policy of the Post Office to issue stamps as frequently as they are issued nowadays, but nevertheless a new series would be deemed essential upon the death of a monarch.
+De la Rue were the printers being used by the Post Office at the time and one of the ideas they put forward was to replicate the designs of the ‘Jubilee Issue’ and simply replace the head of Victoria with that of Edward.

-The item which was being vended in our December 1st 2010 sale was called a “paste-up”.
-It was an essay consisting of a Jubilee 2 ½ d value with the portrait of Victoria cut out and replaced by a ¾ face lithographed portrait of Edward VI1.
+This particular essay consisted of a Jubilee 2 ½ d value with the portrait of Victoria cut out and replaced by a ¾ face lithographed portrait of Edward VII.
 It was mounted on a small card with bevelled edges.
-All of the Q.V.
-Jubilee issues were treated in this manner, as was the 1881 1d lilac.
-I think the resultant design is quite attractive and, dare I say it, better than the stamps which were eventually issued.
-The paste-up realised £3,450.